-As it’s getting dark – 9 or10pm (depending on the time of year) John Mason will take you up on the Downs or down on a local beach.
-John will choose a dark sky site as close as possible to where you are staying.
-John will tailor your stargazing experience according to your interests.
+As it’s getting dark (around 9 or 10pm depending on the time of year) Dr John Mason will take you to a dark sky site as close as possible to where you are staying – this might be on to the Downs or to a local beach.
+John will tailor your stargazing experience according to your interests to make it truly bespoke.
 It may be a night walk taking in and talking about the night sky or a guided tour of the night sky with telescopes.
 Prices range between £100-£150.

 * Contact the Planetarium directly to book this unique experience